YugoslavComrade/disable-phantom-procs-killer-miui/README.md

 ```
 **❗dw if the last one gave y a error it will still work.❗**

-✅ **you're all done, incase you're wondering, no you don't have to do this everytime you launch KDE**
+✅ **you're all done, incase you're wondering, no you don't have to do this everytime you launch a desktop
+it's for one tjme**